followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/calculateFilterExpression.md

 - **selectedFilterOperation**
 A comparison operator.
 One of the following: *"=", "<>", ">", ">=", "<", "<=", "between", "startswith", "endswith", "contains", "notcontains"*.
 - **filterValue**
-The value that a user has typed into a cell of the filter row.
+A user input value.
 Values provided by the **selector** will be compared to this value.

 The following code snippet provides a typical implementation of the **calculateFilterExpression** function.